alekratz/pwtools/README.md

 [real-file-timing]: https://github.com/alekratz/pwtools/raw/master/img/real-file-timing.png

 # Disclaimer
 Yes, this tool is specifically for permuting over a specified term.
 This is very similar to password generation. **However, you should not abuse this software.
-Do not use this software to break the law, including (but not limited to) hacking and breaking into systems without prior authorization to do so.**
+Do not use this software to break the law, including (but not limited to) hacking and breaking into systems without prior authorization to do so.
+This software is provided without warranty.
+If you decide it is in your best interests to use it, you are the one responsible for the consequences, good or bad.**

 This set of tools is for **educational** and **constructive** purposes only.
 This means that if you are a student of cryptography or cryptology and wanted to study tools and maybe complete a lab using these tools - you are more than welcome to do so (provided your lab allows you to use 3rd party tools).
 Likewise, if you are a cryptographer or cryptologist trying to assess the ability to break into a system - you are more than welcome to use this tool.